ctmrbio/Amplicon_workflows/amplicons-no_overlap.rst

 -------------------------------

 **STEP 1: Quality statistics**
 	In the next step, you will have to decide how many bases you want to cut off from the end of your reads, to simultaneously preserve as many bases as possible and guarantee the quality of your reads.
 Therefore, in this step, you simply get some statistics on quality.
-For this, you can use Usearch7, Fastx, FastQC and others.
+For this, you can use Usearch, Vsearch, Fastx, FastQC and others.
 If using Usearch7, the statistics are explained at length `here <http://www.drive5.com/usearch/manual/fastq_stats.html>`_.
 For FastQC, `check here <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_.
+FastQC produces an html report that should be opened on a browser.

 The command:
-	./usearch7 -fastq_stats <infile> -log <outfile>
+	fastqc -o <output_directory> --noextract --nogroup <infiles>

 Example:
-	./usearch7 -fastq_stats reads_R1.fq -log reads_R1.stats
+	fastqc -o fastqc --noextract --nogroup file1_r1.fastq file1_R2.fastq file2_R1.fastq file2_R2.fastq

 **STEP 2.
 Quality trimming**
 	In this step, you cut off bases with low quality and trim all reads to the same length.
 You can use different lengths for the forward and reverse reads, but you should use the same cut-off for every sample you intend to compare.
 You can also choose to throw away sequences that have too low quality.
+These cutoffs should be decided based on your FastQC reports.
+We'll also remove our primer sequences.

 The command:
-	./usearch7 -fastq_filter <infile> -fastq_trunclen <cutoff> -fastq_maxee <max error number> -fastqout <outfile>
+	vsearch --fastq_filter <infile> --fastq_maxee_rate <max error rate per read> --fastq_stripleft <length of primer>  --fastq_trunclen <length to keep> --fastq_minlen <length to keep> --fastaout <output file>

 Example:
-	./usearch -fastq_filter reads_R1.fq -fastq_trunclen 280 -fastq_maxee 4 -fastqout reads_R1.trim.fq

-	./usearch -fastq_filter reads_R2.fq -fastq_trunclen 250 -fastq_maxee 4 -fastqout reads_R2.trim.fq
+	vsearch --fastq_filter file1_R1.fastq --fastq_maxee_rate 0.01 --fastq_stripleft 18 --fastq_trunclen 270 --fastq_minlen 270 --fastaout reads1_R1.fa

+	vsearch --fastq_filter file1_R2.fastq --fastq_maxee_rate 0.01 --fastq_stripleft 18 --fastq_trunclen 270 --fastq_minlen 270 --fastaout reads1_R2.fa

-**STEP 3: Converting to fasta**
+**STEP 3: Synchronizing files**
-	After the trimming is done, we no longer need the quality information.
+	After the trimming is done, we might have discarded some forward or reverse reads and not their partners.
+At this point, we correct this problem with a custom script.
+It selects the output file name automatically by adding the suffix "sync"

 The comand:
-	grep '^@HWI' <infile> -A1 --no-group-separator | sed 's/@/>/' > <outfile>
+	perl resync_fastx.pl --file1=<fwd_fasta> --file2=<rev_fasta> > <output_fasta>

 Example:
-	grep '^@HWI' reads_R1.fq -A1 --no-group-separator | sed 's/@/>/' > reads_R1.fa

-If this doesn't work (are you working on a Mac?) try:
-	grep '^@HWI' reads_R1.fq -A1 | grep -v '^--$' | sed 's/@/>/' > reads_R1.fa
+	perl resync_fastx.pl --file1=reads1_R1.fa --file2=reads1_R2.fasta

 **STEP 4: Concatenating reads**
 	In this step we will concatenate the forward and reverse reads into a single artificial amplicon.
 You can include a separator between them, so they can be split later.
 Due to downstream applications, this separator can only contain the letters A, C, T, G, N. Keep in mind that the spacer you choose should be rare (long) enough that it's not likely to appear at random in your reads.
 However, if your forward reads have all been trimmed to the same size, you can skip the spacer and do the splitting based on length.
 Notice that the outfile names are defined automatically; this will be changed soon.

 The command:
-	perl cat_reads --spacer=<spacer_string> --revcom --file1=<forwad_reads> --file2=<reverse_reads>
-or
-	perl cat_reads --revcom --file1=<forward_reads> --file2=<reverse_reads>
+	perl cat_reads --revcom --file1=<forward_reads> --file2=<reverse_reads> > <output_file>

 Example
-	perl cat_reads --spacer=NNNNNNNN --revcom --file1=reads_R1.fa --file2=reads_R2.fa > reads_cat.fa
-or
 	perl cat_reads --revcom --file1=reads_R1.fa --file2=reads_R2.fa > reads_cat.fa

 *PART II: CLUSTERING*